fleschutz/PowerShell/Docs/show-lightnings.md

 ## show-lightnings.ps1 - Shows Lightnings in OpenStreetMap

-This script launches the Web browser and shows Lightnings in OpenStreetMap.
+This PowerShell script launches the Web browser and shows lightnings in OpenStreetMap.

 ## Parameters
 ```powershell